-In March 2018, the Director of Accounts certified that the amount of funds available for appropriation ("free cash"), as of July 1, 2017, was \$346.5 million.
-The FY20 budget assumes the use of \$40 million in Budgetary Fund Balance from this certification.
-If the Budgetary Fund Balance is not required to fund expenses it reverts back to the pool of funds eligible to be certified as free cash.
-Budgetary Fund Balance was not required to be used in FY17 and FY18.
+In March 2017, the Director of Accounts certified that the amount of funds available for appropriation ("free cash"), as of July 1, 2016, was \$337.8 million.
+The FY17 Budget assumes the use of \$40 million in Budgetary Fund Balance from this certification.

+Budgetary Fund Balance